bootchk/solabile/myPublicWorks.md

 Turns almost constantly in full sun.
 On an overcast day, turns every few minutes.
-Could be powered at night by a very bright spotlight aimed from above at the solar cells.
+Could be powered at night by a bright spotlight aimed from above at the solar cells.

 Six foot tall, eight inches wide.
 Weatherproof and maintenance free, having no batteries.